Municipal Monitoring by KnowToYes

 What if I want a muni you don't currently cover?

-Add-Your-Muni: $1,000 one-time onboarding fee adds a new jurisdiction to the catalog.
-Once onboarded, it behaves like any catalog muni: covered under your tier subscription, available for one-off briefs, etc. Onboarding typically takes 1–2 weeks depending on data availability.
+Add-Your-Muni: $100 one-time onboarding fee adds a new jurisdiction to the catalog.
+Once onboarded, it behaves like any catalog muni: covered under your tier subscription, available for Project History Reports, etc. Onboarding typically takes 1 to 2 weeks depending on data availability.

 Do you cover planning board and special-purpose meetings, or just council?

 All of them.
 Council, planning board, historic preservation, parks & rec, and special-purpose bodies that touch land use.
-Briefs flag the meeting type for each item.
+Alerts and reports flag the meeting type for each item.

 How do I cancel?

 Most teams find out about a denied rezoning, an ordinance change, or a moratorium when a deal is already underway.
-Municipal Monitoring catches it on the day of the meeting.
+Pick one municipality and we'll email you as soon as it hits our database.
+No cost, no card.

 charlie@know-to-yes.com · Powered by KnowToYes